-Top Ten Best Decades for Music
+Top 10 Best Decades for Music

-I think there's one reason why I like the 80s musicwise.
+I think there's one reason why I like the 80s music-wise.
 It's all those hidden gems that were forgotten by the sands of time and then dug back up again by hardcore popular music enthusiasts.
-Many artists like Kim Wilde, Animotion, Level 42, Spandau Ballet and the like are some great hidden gem artists from the 80s.
+Many artists like Kim Wilde, Animotion, Level 42, Spandau Ballet, and the like are some great hidden gem artists from the 80s.
 However, I am more intrigued by the more popular artists of the time.

-Music wasn't as good as the 70s or 80s.
+Music wasn't as good as the '70s or '80s.

 There is a nice feel to a lot of it, and there was a lot of good stuff.
 But a lot more bad genres came into mainstream.

 The 1990s is the decade when music most diversified.
-This is when hip hop was first becoming mainstream and rock was splitting into many different genres including grunge with nirvana and metal with Metallica.
+This is when hip hop was first becoming mainstream and rock was splitting into many different genres, including grunge with Nirvana and metal with Metallica.
 This was by far the best decade.

 Best era for music!
-It had rock n' roll legends like Elvis Presley and Ray Charles and soul and jazz still flourished this decade like they did in previous years!
+It had rock n' roll legends like Elvis Presley and Ray Charles, and soul and jazz still flourished this decade like they did in previous years!
 Most diverse decade for music!

 Some of the greatest big bands and jazz standards originated from this decade!

-The jazzy romantic serenades of the 40's helped soldiers get through World War 2.
+The jazzy romantic serenades of the '40s helped soldiers get through World War 2.

 Listen to Glenn Miller, Benny Goodman, etc. Best time overall for music.

 Jazz Age!
 Harlem Renaissance!
 Blues!
-Also the decade of Jimmie Rodgers, the "Singing Brakeman" who is considered a pioneer in country music.
+Also the decade of Jimmie Rodgers, the "Singing Brakeman," who is considered a pioneer in country music.
 This decade also saw the debut of Dorothy Fields, who partnered with Jimmy McHugh to write "I Can't Give You Anything but Love" and went on to a long, stellar career.

 It just has that classic old-times feel when cities like Chicago and New Orleans were exploding with jazz and crazy parties.
 Overall, the Classic Years 1920-1960 were the best years for music.

-I like the music in the shining!
+I like the music in The Shining!

-This was the rise of Chopin, Liszt, Schumann, etc. some amazing romantic composers.
-I believe Ballade no. 1 (Chopin) was written this decade.
+This was the rise of Chopin, Liszt, Schumann, etc., some amazing romantic composers.
+I believe Ballade No. 1 (Chopin) was written this decade.

 Best year of all time for music, especially electronica.